 Consider how you can use project accounting in the construction industry.
 If you’re simultaneously constructing homes, offices, apartment buildings, and shopping centers, you can’t just report on the costs of those construction projects in one place.
 To get a clear view of the cost-benefits of each building, you need to track individual project financials and budget.

-With project accounting, you can attribute cost and revenue to individual projects, making it easier to see how each is progressing.Create a cost benefit analysis template
+With project accounting, you can attribute cost and revenue to individual projects, making it easier to see how each is progressing.Create a project estimation template

 Adding project accounting to your workflow can help streamline your project management efforts.
 Follow the project accounting process flow below to track your budget from start to finish.